ingerjm0/hifi-docs-review/03.create/04.entities/02.entity-appearance/docs.md

 For cube, sphere, text, image and web entities, you can change its size directly in your environment by selecting and dragging the small boxes inside the object.
 ![](resize-entity.gif)

-For all entities, you can also set the size manually in the Create App.
-With the entity selected, click on Properties and scroll down to the Size settings.
+For all entities, you can also set the size manually in the **Create** app.
+With the entity selected, click on 'Properties' and scroll down to the 'Size' settings.
 Here are the different size settings you can configure:

 | Setting  | Description  | Supported Entity Type(s)  |
 |---|---|---|